dalecousins83/CV/DaleCousinsCV.md

 ## Professional Summary

-Experienced technology leader with 15+ years’ experience in infrastructure-as-code services delivered via on-premises, cloud-based and SAAS solutions in both government and enterprise environments.My strengths lie in seeing beyond technical solutions, understanding why, as well as how.
+Experienced technology leader with 15+ years’ experience in infrastructure-as-code services delivered via on-premises, cloud-based and SAAS solutions in both government and enterprise environments.
+My strengths lie in seeing beyond technical solutions, understanding why, as well as how.
 My background has covered developing, delivering, and securing enterprise solutions.
 Through my varied roles I’ve experienced being a service provider, as well as an end-user.
 I’ve led and mentored engineers and architects, created, and optimised, service-delivery processes, and also managed regulatory compliance.
 I’m highly creative and have a love of innovative technologies.
 I’m keen to turn my attention to blockchain solutions in order to play a role in the large-scale adoption of secure, decentralised applications and platforms.